Bernie Sanders Rejects

 What Sanders has said has largely disappointed peace activists like Solomon.

 In August of 2016, Bernie Sanders said he would not end U.S. drone strikes in countries such as Pakistan and Hemen, arguing such strikes must be deployed “selectively and effectively.”

 This content was originally published by teleSUR at the following address:

 Viva Viggo Mortensen:

 Bernie Sanders just as hawkish as Hillary Clinton

-“Sanders has pledged that he will support the corporatist military hawk Hillary Clinton in the 2016 general presidential election.
+“Sanders supported the corporatist military hawk Hillary Clinton in the 2016 general presidential election.
 Sanders stirs up legitimate progressive energy and popular anger and then “funnels it back into a dead political system,” Hedges observes.
 Sanders fails to confront the American Empire and military state, and, Hedges adds, has unforgivably “abandoned the Palestinians and given carte blanche to Israel.”

 …During the 1990s, the not-so “independent” Congressman Sanders voted for and/or otherwise supported: